-As shown in Figure 19Figure 11, there are far more predominately White census tracts than any other race or ethnicity and these tracts generally follow the Interstate-80 Highway and are outside of city centers in Carmichael, Fair Oaks (areas subject to racially restrictive covenants) and Orangevale.
+As shown in Figure 19, there are far more predominately White census tracts than any other race or ethnicity and these tracts generally follow the Interstate-80 Highway and are outside of city centers_in Carmichael, Fair Oaks (areas subject to racially restrictive covenants) and Orangevale.
 Most Hispanic/Latino majority census tracts are in the southern areas of the county in the Florin and Rio Vista areas.
 Asian residents are most predominant in the Florin area as well, north of Elk Grove.
 Additionally, there are two census tracts with predominant Black populations located in the unincorporated county outside of the northern boundary of the City of Sacramento in the Natomas community.

 17 Hernandez, J. 2021 Race and Place in Sacramento: A Report for the City of Sacramento to support preparation of the Environmental Justice Element of the Sacramento 2040 General Plan Update.
 JCH Research.
-Sacramento Commented [GK27]: These revisions are to address Comment 1, Bullet 4 - Local Date and Knowledge
+Sacramento

-Figure 19: Sacramento Racial and Ethnic Distribution, 2013
+Figure 21: Sacramento Racial and Ethnic Distribution, 2013